Quarterly Business Reviews with Delighted Templates

 The next aspect of your feedback program to review during your QBR is your survey experience.
 Personalizing outreach and infusing your voice into every aspect of the feedback process creates a stronger brand.

-This kind of branding is simple with Delighted's customizable surveys.
+This kind of branding is simple with CX's customizable surveys.
 Below, we’ll outline three features to take advantage of when refining the survey experience:

 - Customize your survey by setting an Intro Message